maxpichev/Wazuh-SIEM-lab---Windows-endpoint-Sysmon-Attomic-Red-Team-Detection-rules/README.md

+🧪 Wazuh Home Lab – SIEM Detection and Triage Practice

 This home lab is built for one purpose: to understand attacker behavior and see how detections actually work behind the scenes.

 I wasn’t trying to build a huge enterprise cluster or “advanced” detections.
-The point was to get real hands-on experience with:
+The goal was to get real hands-on experience with:

-## - how Windows logs look in raw form
+how Windows logs look in raw form

-## - how Sysmon reports process creation
+how Sysmon reports process creation

-## - how Wazuh rules trigger
+how Wazuh rules trigger

-## - how correlation works
+how correlation works

-## - what real alerts look like and how to triage them
+what real alerts look like and how to triage them

 I wanted a clear mental model of how SIEM logic connects to the alerts a Tier-1 analyst sees.
 This lab helped me understand that end-to-end.

-Wazuh Lab Structure
-## Virtualization ##
+🖥️ Virtualization Setup (VirtualBox)

-I used VirtualBox with two VMs:
+I used two VMs:

-## - Ubuntu 24.04 LTS – Wazuh Stack
+1. Ubuntu 24.04 LTS – Wazuh Stack

-** Wazuh Manager
+Wazuh Manager

-** Wazuh Indexer
+Wazuh Indexer

-** Wazuh Dashboard
+Wazuh Dashboard

-## - Windows 10 Pro – Endpoint
+2. Windows 10 Pro – Endpoint

-** Sysmon + SwiftOnSecurity config
+Sysmon using SwiftOnSecurity config

-** Wazuh agent
+Wazuh agent

-** Test scripts, PowerShell payloads, MiniDump tests, scheduled task tests
+Test scripts (PowerShell payloads, MiniDump tests, scheduled task tests)

-## Networking ##
+🌐 Networking
-Ports Used:
+Ports Used

-** 1514/TCP & UDP – agent - manager data channel
+1514/TCP & UDP – agent → manager data channel

-** 1515/TCP – agent registration
+1515/TCP – agent registration

-** 443/HTTPS – Wazuh Dashboard (accessed from my Windows host via browser)
+443/HTTPS – dashboard access from the Windows host machine

-Routing Setup:
+Routing Setup

 Both machines use:

-NAT for internet access (updates, package installs, GitHub, etc.)
+NAT – for internet access

-Host-only adapter so the Ubuntu server and Windows endpoint have unique local IPs and can communicate directly
+Host-only adapter – gives each VM a unique local IP so they can communicate directly

-NAT alone gives both VMs the same outbound identity, so the second adapter is required for proper endpoint-to-SIEM communication.
+NAT gives both VMs the same outbound identity, so the second adapter is required for proper endpoint → SIEM communication.

-## Tools and Data Sources
+🔍 Tools and Data Sources
-** Sysmon (SwiftOnSecurity config)
+Sysmon (SwiftOnSecurity config)

-Sysmon provides detailed process creation logs (Event ID 1), which I use as the main data source for my custom Wazuh rules.
+Primary log source (Event ID 1).
-The SwiftOnSecurity config filters out noise so only meaningful events appear.
+The SwiftOnSecurity config reduces noise so only meaningful events appear.

-** Atomic Red Team (Red Canary)
+Atomic Red Team (Red Canary)

-I used specific Atomic tests aligned to MITRE ATT&CK techniques to trigger:
+Used specific MITRE-aligned tests to trigger detections:

 encoded PowerShell commands